bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### border

-Border will set a border around your element, you can determine the size color and style of the border.
-It will be set up in this order: width style color (a list of border styles can be found here: https://developer.mozilla.org/en-US/docs/Web/CSS/border).
+Border will set a border around your element.
+You can determine the size, color, and style of the border.
+It will be set up in this order: width, style, color (a list of border styles can be found here: https://developer.mozilla.org/en-US/docs/Web/CSS/border).
 The border is outside the padding, but inside the margin.

 ```css
   div {